Hone logo

 Constraints

-• Input and output file paths will be valid strings.
+• The input and output file paths will be strings.

-• The script should be written to be efficient for processing lines sequentially.
+• The script should be reasonably efficient for files up to 10MB in size.

 Notes